Enhancing Your Family Tree Chart With Graphics

 chart to a work of art.
 Selecting the right photo that doesn't contain too much detail is

 the most important consideration to keep in mind.
+Wile background photos may work on small charts, they absolutely won't work on large charts.
 Also, you'll need to start with a

 sufficiently large enough photo so that it won't become too grainy when it is stretched to

-fit the borders of a large chart.
+fit the borders of a chart.
 Here are a few examples of what other

 customers have done that will give you an idea of